How to avoid the 7 Titanic mistakes of communication

 Today, ships have the benefit of a variety of smarts - satellite technology, digital navigation and radar – which guarantees the safety of those at sea.

-We too need to use our own smarts when it comes to targeting what we do in communications.
-Unfortunately, many organisations do not look ahead or repeat the mistakes of others because they do not follow advice.
+In marketing and communications, we need to deploy our own smarts.
+Unfortunately, many organisations do not look ahead or, worse, repeat the mistakes of others because they do not follow advice.

-In my experience, there are seven Titanic mistakes that will scuttle your communication operations.
-They are remarkably common, but the good news is that they can be avoided.
+In our work, we see seven common but Titanic mistakes that will scuttle your best efforts.
+The good news is they can be avoided.

 Build a loyal following across your own platforms and use social media discerningly to support those endeavours.
 Beware as the Sirens of social media will serenade you.